-(3) Stormwater - Collection and Discharge Requirements - The roof of the subject building(s) shall be provided with guttering and down pipes and all drainage lines, including stormwater drainage lines from other areas and overflows from rainwater tanks, conveyed to the kerb outlet.
+(3) Stormwater - Collection and Discharge Requirements - The roof of the subject building(s) shall be provided with guttering and down pipes and all drainage lines, including stormwater drainage lines from other areas and overflows from rainwater tanks, conveyed to the drainage easement.

-Connection to the kerb shall only occur at the designated connection point for the allotment.
+Connection to the drainage easement or kerb shall only occur at the designated connection point for the allotment.
 New connections that require the rectification of an easement pipe or kerb shall only occur with the prior approval of Camden Council.